Examine On Your Own

-- Will you contine purusing similar engagements in the future?
+- Will you continue pursuing similar engagements in the future?
 Why or why not?

 - What specific academic course was relevant to this experience?
 What concept or theory did you see or use?
-Who was it used?
+How was it used?

 - How did this experience make you feel?
-Should you have felt differetly?
+Should you have felt differently?
 Why or why not?

 - Finish the following statements: